svalente317/sanka/README.md

   runtime.
 I can declare variables of type `Foo`, but there is no `Foo.class` object accessable at runtime.
 * Exceptions cannot be thrown or caught.
-* Runtime exceptions (null pointer, division by zero, array out of bounds, etc.) kill the application.
+* Runtime exceptions (division by zero, array out of bounds, etc.) kill the application.
+TODO: Is this still true?
 * There is no reflection.
 * There is no base Object class.
 * There are no base methods like wait(), notify(), hashCode(), etc. Types